crcollins/chemtools-webapp/docs/other/main.md

 #### Show Running Jobs ####

-If you are logged in, and have set up your ssh keys, then under the [Running](/chem/jobs/) page you can see all the jobs you currently have running on any cluster you have credentials for.
-Along with seeing the currently running jobs, there are also buttons there to allow you to kill running jobs.
+If you are logged in, and have set up your credentials, then under the [Running](/chem/jobs/) page you can see all the jobs you currently have running on any cluster you have credentials for.
+Along with seeing the currently running jobs, there are also buttons that allow you to kill running jobs.

 ### Upload ###